snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-javascript-tracker-2.0.0-released.md

 <h2><a name="link-click">3.
 New feature: link click tracking</a></h2>

+*Note: Link click tracking is implemented using the new self-describing JSON format for unstructured events and so rely on Snowplow 0.9.5.*

 You can now track link click events using `enableLinkClickTracking`.
 This method only needs to be called once.
 Then whenever a link is clicked, a link click event will automatically be fired.
 The event will include the link element's CSS id and classes, as well as the destination URL.

 Here is the method's signature:

 {% highlight javascript %}
-function enableLinkClickTracking(excludedClasses, pseudoClicks, context)
+function enableLinkClickTracking(criterion, pseudoClicks, context)
 {% endhighlight %}

-The `excludedClasses` argument can be either a string or an array of strings.
-If a user clicks on a link one of whose classes is in `excludedClasses`, no event will be fired.
-For example, you could use this argument to prevent clicks on internal links from being tracked.
+Use it like this to turn on click tracking for every link:

+{% highlight javascript %}
+window.snowplow_name_here('enableLinkClickTracking');
+{% endhighlight %}

+The `criterion` argument lets you fine-tune which links you want to be tracked with either a whitelist, a blacklist, or a filter function.

+**1. Blacklists**

+A blacklist is an array of CSS class names of links which should not be tracked.
+For example, the below code will stop link click events firing for links with the class "barred" or "untracked", but will fire link click events for all other links:

+{% highlight javascript %}
+window.snowplow_name_here('enableLinkClickTracking', {'blacklist': ['barred', 'untracked']});
+{% endhighlight %}

+If there is only one class name you wish to blacklist, it doesn't have to be in an array:

+{% highlight javascript %}
+window.snowplow_name_here('enableLinkClickTracking', {'blacklist': 'barred'});
+{% endhighlight %}

+**2. Whitelists**

+A whitelist is the opposite of a blacklist.
+Use this and only clicks on links having one of the whitelisted classes will be tracked.

+{% highlight javascript %}
+window.snowplow_name_here('enableLinkClickTracking', {'whitelist': ['unbarred', 'tracked']});
+{% endhighlight %}

+If there is only one class name you wish to whitelist, it doesn't have to be in an array:

+{% highlight javascript %}
+window.snowplow_name_here('enableLinkClickTracking', {'whitelist': 'unbarred'});
+{% endhighlight %}

+**3. Filter functions**

+Finally, if neither of the above options provides fine enough control, you can use a filter function instead.
+It should take one argument, the link element, and return either `true` (in which case clicks on the link will be tracked) or `false` (in which case they won't be).

+The following code will enable click tracking for those and only those links which have an `id` attribute:

+{% highlight javascript %}
+function myFilter (linkElement) {
+  return typeof linkElement.id !== "undefined";
+}

+snowplow_name_here('enableLinkClickTracking', {'filter': myFilter});
+{% endhighlight %}

 The `pseudoClicks` argument can be used to turn on pseudo click tracking, which listens not for click events but for successive mouseup and mousedown events over the same link.
-This is useful because some browsers, such as Firefox, do not generate click events for the middle mouse button.
+This is useful because some browsers, including Firefox, do not generate click events for the middle mouse button.

 Use `enableLinkClickTracking like this: